 Physicians uniformly stated that their inability to perform physical examinations is one of the main disadvantages of telemedicine visits.
-They noted that some complaints are particularly difficult to assess without a physical examination, such as chest pain, abdominal pain, respiratory complaints, headaches, or gynecological, musculoskeletal or neurological symptoms.
+They noted that some complaints are particularly difficult to assess without a physical examination, such as chest pain, abdominal pain, respiratory complaints, headaches, or gynecological, musculoskeletal, or neurological symptoms.
 Several physicians voiced that skin rashes were difficult to examine via telemedicine, generally because of physician inability to properly visualize and feel the rash.
-Additionally, several physicians noted that a lack of physical examination could result in antibiotic overprescribing: "I have been a little bit more inclined to treat people with an antibiotic, I have had to err on the side of being more cautious and treating people for things that, otherwise in person, I wouldn't have felt was indicated" (P13).
+In addition, several physicians noted that a lack of physical examination could result in antibiotic overprescribing: "I have been a little bit more inclined to treat people with an antibiotic; I have had to err on the side of being more cautious and treating people for things that, otherwise in person, I would not have felt was indicated" (P13).

-Worth nothing however, is that as a result of physician inability to perform physical examinations during telemedicine visits, some physicians observed that these visits may result in better history taking, as they have to: "become a better detective, diagnostician in terms of asking more relevant questions, because you don't have a physical exam, you have more detailed questions and review of systems" (P1) than during in-person office visits.
+Worth nothing, however, is that as a result of physician inability to perform physical examinations during telemedicine visits, some physicians observed that these visits may result in better history taking because they have to "become a better detective, diagnostician in terms of asking more relevant questions because you do not have a physical examination; you have more detailed questions and review of systems" (P1) than during in-person office visits.

-Physicians lament the lack of "personal connections" and touch during telemedicine visits
+Physicians Lament the Lack of "Personal Connections" and Touch during Telemedicine Visits

 All physicians spoke at length about the loss of personal connections during telemedicine visits.
-While some believed that telemedicine and in-person interactions were similar, others noted the challenge of establishing personal connections and rapport via telemedicine, particularly with new patients.
+Whereas some believed that telemedicine and inperson interactions were similar, others noted the challenge of establishing personal connections and rapport via telemedicine, particularly with new patients.
 Physicians also worried about losing social cues in the virtual space.
-As one physician noted about the loss of seeing a patient's body language: "It's hard to replace the in person [visit], even if you didn't need to examine the patient, because you appreciate a lot of the nuances, how the patient's acting in the office and stuff that you cannot appreciate over telehealth" (P5).
+As one physician noted about the loss of seeing a patient's body language, "It is hard to replace the in-person [visit], even if you did not need to examine the patient, because you appreciate a lot of the nuances, how the patient's acting in the office, and stuff that you cannot appreciate over telehealth" (P5).

 The loss of touch during telemedicine visits bothered physicians, who felt that it detracted from their ability to perform expected rituals of care that form the backbone of physician-patient relationships.
-Several noted that even though a physical examination is not necessarily required during all visits, both patients and physicians have come to see the examination as being central to physician-patient interactions.
+Several noted that even though a physical examination is not necessarily required during all visits, both patients and physicians have come to see the examination as being central to physicianpatient interactions.
 As one physician stated, "I think you lose the contact [with telemedicine].
-Healing and having people feel like they're being taken care of, a lot [of] that is the physical touching part of it" (P6).
-Similarly, another commented: "It's an expectation within an interaction with a doctor, to listen to heart to listen to lungs, it improves patient satisfaction...it's kind of the ritual of the patient physician relationship (P2).
+Healing and having people feel like they are being taken care of, a lot [of] that is the physical touching part of it" (P6).
+Similarly, another commented, "It is an expectation within an interaction with a doctor, to listen to heart, to listen to lungs, it improves patient satisfaction ... it is kind of the ritual of the patient-physician relationship" (P2).

-Many physicians felt that the loss of personal connection inhibited patients from sharing personal issues during telemedicine visits.
-As one physician summarized: "you lose that personal connection where I think if someone was in front of you, they would feel a little more comfortable expressing some of their concerns with you" (P13).
+Many physicians believed that the loss of personal connection inhibited patients from sharing personal issues during telemedicine visits.
+As one physician summarized, "You lose that personal connection where I think if someone was in front of you, they would feel a little more comfortable expressing some of their concerns with you" (P13).
 However, this sentiment was not universal.
-One physician noted that some patients were more comfortable sharing personal information during telemedicine visits: "I think people seem to be more frank and more likely to make statements than when it's face to face... it feels a little bit less intimidating to have a separation of video...particularly for topics considered taboo, like sexual questions" (P10).
+One physician noted that some patients were more comfortable sharing personal information during telemedicine visits: "I think people seem to be more frank and more likely to make statements than when it is face to face; . . . it feels a little bit less intimidating to have a separation of video, . . . particularly for topics considered taboo, like sexual questions" (P10).